PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/react/class-components.md

 }
 ```

-For a working example, see [ProfileWithMsal.jsx](../../../samples/msal-react-samples/react-router-sample) in [react-router-sample](../../../samples/msal-react-samples/react-router-sample/src/pages/ProfileWithMsal.jsx).
+For a working example, refer to [*ProfileWithMsal.jsx*](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/samples/msal-react-samples/react-router-sample/src/pages/ProfileWithMsal.jsx) in [react-router-sample](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/samples/msal-react-samples/react-router-sample).

 ## Logging in using a class component

-Regardless of which approach you take to get the `MSAL React` context the usage will be the same.
-Once you have the context object you can invoke [any of the APIs](https://azuread.github.io/microsoft-authentication-library-for-js/ref/interfaces/_azure_msal_browser.ipublicclientapplication.html) on `PublicClientApplication`, inspect the accounts signed in, or determine if authentication is currently in progress.
+Regardless of which approach you take to get the `MSAL React` context, the usage will be the same.
+Once you have the context object you can invoke [any of the APIs](/javascript/api/@azure/msal-browser/publicclientapplication) on `PublicClientApplication`, inspect the accounts signed in, or determine if authentication is currently in progress.

 The following examples will show how to login using the `withMsal` HOC approach but you can quickly adapt to the other approach if needed.

+> [!NOTE]
-**Note**: By now you should be aware that an `MsalProvider` component must be rendered at any level above any component that uses context, the examples below will assume there is a provider and will not demonstrate this.
+> It's important to remember that an `MsalProvider` component must be rendered at any level above any component that uses context.
+The following examples assume there is a provider and won't demonstrate this.

 ### Logging in as a result of clicking a button

+The following snippet defines a React class component `LoginButton` that uses the `withMsal` higher-order component.
+It renders a button that either triggers a login popup if the user is not authenticated, or logs out the user if they are authenticated.

 ```javascript
 import React from "react";